jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 ----

-`List Comprehensions <https://docs.python.org/3/tutorial/datastructures.html?highlight=list#list-comprehensions>`_ are a way to make a :ref:`list <lists>` from an iterable_.
-It is a simple way to go over every item in and perform an operation usually in one line
+`List Comprehensions <https://docs.python.org/3/tutorial/datastructures.html?highlight=list#list-comprehensions>`_ are a short way to make a :ref:`list <lists>` from an iterable_.
+It is a simple way to go over every item and perform operations with one line

 *********************************************************************************
 requirements